Mastering Monte Carlo Simulation with Python: A full breakdown

 stock_prices = simulate_stock_price(S0, mu, sigma, T, dt, num_paths)

 This function simulates multiple possible price paths for a stock over a given time horizon.
-The parameters mu (drift) and sigma (volatility) determine the characteristics of the price movements.
+Practically speaking, the parameters mu (drift) and sigma (volatility) determine the characteristics of the price movements.
 The output stock_prices is a matrix where each row represents a simulated price path.

 Option Pricing with Monte Carlo